1 Enoch 6:2

 Jubilees 4:22

-21 And he was moreover with the angels of God these six jubilees of years, and they showed him everything which is on earth and in the heavens, the rule of the sun, and he wrote down everything.
-22 And he testified to the Watchers, who had sinned with the daughters of men; for these had begun to unite themselves, so as to be defiled, with the daughters of men, and Enoch testified against (them) all.
-23 And he was taken from amongst the children of men, and we conducted him into the Garden of Eden in majesty and honour, and behold there he writes down the condemnation and judgment of the world, and all the wickedness of the children of men.
-24 And on account of it (God) brought the waters of the flood upon all the land of Eden; for there he was set as a sign and that he should testify against all the children of men, that he should recount all the deeds of the generations until the day of condemnation.
+21 He was, moreover, with God's angels for six jubilees of years.
+They showed him everything on earth and in the heavens — the dominion of the sun — and he wrote down everything.
+22 He testified to the Watchers who had sinned with the daughters of men because these had begun to mix with earthly women so that they became defiled.
+Enoch testified against all of them.
+23 He was taken from human society, and we led him into the Garden of Eden for his greatness and honor.
+Now he is there writing down the judgment and condemnation of the world and all the wickedness of mankind.
+24 Because of him the flood water did not come on any of the land of Eden because he was placed there as a sign and to testify against all people in order to tell all the deeds of history until the day of judgment.

 Notes and References